 - The dog leash can be used independently of the belt providing more flexibility.

 - Great solution for hands-free dog walking ie while holding a coffee or a phone.

 - The Leash snap-lock connector placement on one side can cause discomfort if your doggo moves across your path to the opposite side.

 - Not suitable for large very active dogs (real runners)

 Final Verdict - it is Dog Approved 😊

-The jogging leash belt is a great option for someone who wants to enjoy exercising with their doggo, or wants to be hands-free while jogging with their dog or dog walking.
+The dog jogging leash belt is a great option for someone who wants to enjoy exercising with their doggo, or wants to be hands-free while jogging with their dog or dog walking.

 Share this post